Dick Gould: Stanford's men's tennis coach

 In June, 1977, a few months before John McEnroe entered Stanford, he reached the Wimbledon semifinals, and there were rumors that he would turn pro immediately.
 This gave Gould an opportunity to play a trick on McEnroe.
-In Gould’s words: When school was getting ready to start, he called me.
+In Gould's words: When school was getting ready to start, he called me.
 “Coach, I'm at the airport.
 Can you pick me up as soon as possible?”
 I teased, “I gave your scholarship away.
 I thought you were turning pro.”
 Silence.
 Then we both cracked up over the phone.

 When the tennis season began early in 1978, the Stanford team was so deep that the defending NCAA singles champion, Matt Mitchell, played for Stanford in the no. 4 position behind McEnroe, Bill Maze, and Perry Wright.
-The team compiled a perfect 24-0 record, the first of three Stanford men's tennis teams to enjoy an undefeated season.
+The team compiled a perfect 24–0 record, the first of three Stanford men's tennis teams to enjoy an undefeated season.

 The 1998 team finished its season with a perfect 28–0 record, lost only two singles matches and one doubles point during the entire season, and won all four of its NCAA matches without losing a dual-match point.

 Gould's tennis philosophy focused on the serve-and-volley game.
-However, Gould continued to have success in the 1990s even as the game evolved with powerful, oversized, composite rackets and blasting topspin ground strokes.
+However, he continued to have success in the 1990s, even as the game evolved with powerful, oversized, composite rackets and blasting topspin ground strokes.

 Gould is also the author of the tennis instructional book, "Tennis Anyone?", one of the most popular tennis guides ever published.
+In 2022, he published "Anatomy of a Champion: Building and Sustaining Success in Sport, Business, and Life," a book of reflections shared by 166 CEOs, entrepreneurs, coaches, and world champions.

 Gould is also credited with developing the first personal seat license plan while coaching at Stanford.
-Seeking financing for a new tennis stadium, Gould in 1986 came up with the idea of selling the rights to seats, a licensing plan under which purchaser's name is engraved in the seat, and the purchaser owns the right to have first choice for tickets for any event held in the stadium.
+Seeking financing for a new tennis stadium, he came up with the idea of selling the rights to seats in 1986, a licensing plan under which purchaser's name is engraved in the seat, and the purchaser owns the right to have first choice for tickets for any event held in the stadium.

 Family and later years

 Gould's wife, Anne, was the Women's Tennis Coach at Stanford from 1976 through 1979.
 She led the women's team to an AIAW championship in 1978—the first team championship in any women's sport for Stanford.
 The team finished in second place the other three years she coached.
 (The NCAA did not begin sponsoring women's tennis championships until 1982.)

 Gould and his wife have five children.

-After the 2004 season, Gould stepped down as the head tennis coach, but he remained active at Stanford for many more years as the John L. Hinds Director of Tennis.
-He retired in January, 2018, completing a Stanford tennis career as player, coach, and director of tennis that spanned 57 years.
+After the 2004 season, Gould stepped down as the head tennis coach, but remained active at Stanford for many more years as the John L. Hinds Director of Tennis.
+He retired in January 2018, completing a Stanford tennis career as player, coach, and director of tennis that had spanned 57 years.